 I’m doing okay… Hey, I’m not that far, ~an hour away!

-One week later I’m sitting in a deli across the street from Madison Square Garden meeting with Larry Roher, the CEO of myVRM.
-It wasn’t long after we sat down that Larry cut to the chase.
-“Look, Scott says you know how to scale software companies, that you did it with your Mentor product and you’re available to do it again.”
+One week later I’m sitting in a deli across the street from Madison Square Garden meeting with the CEO of this company.
+It wasn’t long after we sat down that he cut to the chase.
+[I paraphrase] “Look, Scott says you know how to scale software companies, that you did it with your Mentor product and you’re available to do it again.”
 Yes, I said… “I’ve got a great product in a great market and I need a guy with your skills.”
 Rather than get together multiple times and go through multiple interviews he proposed a novel approach: “Why don’t we hire you as a consultant for 3 days each week for 3 months to see how we get along.
 And if it all goes well you’ll be running the company’s operation by January 1st.”

-I called my wife on the train ride back to Connecticut… “Kimby!
+I called my wife on the train ride back to Connecticut… “Kim!
 Talk about the power of prayer!… You’ll never guess what just happened!”

-Six weeks later it was apparent to me the product was great, the market opportunity huge and my experience and skills dovetailed well with Larry’s.
-True to his word, on January 1st, I took over as the full time Chief Operating Officer running the operation.
+Six weeks later it was apparent to me the product was great, the market opportunity huge and my experience and skills dovetailed well with company’s needs.

 True story.
 Honest to God!